Leaving the USA: guide for Americans moving abroad 2026

 For long-term moves, shipping may seem like a good option, but it is usually costly and slow.

-- Alternatives like checking extra luggage or using services like SendMyBag or DHL Express can be more affordable.
+• Alternatives, such as checking extra luggage or using services like SendMyBag or DHL Express, can be more affordable.

 Best things to ship: important documents, specialty electronics, sentimental items, or anything expensive to replace.